kora-projects/kora-docs/mkdocs/blog/en/neuro-era-framework-matters-more-community.md

 ---

-## Why Large Q&A Corpora Are Less Defensible Than They Look
+## Why Large Q&A Corpora Are Less Defensible Than They Look { #qa-corpora-less-defensible }

 A large body of community answers appears to be a knowledge asset, but its quality is uneven.